How to look for records of... Parliament

 How many are online?

-- Some
+• Some

 What do I need to know before I start?

-There are two types of Parliamentary acts, public and private.
+Original Acts of Parliament from 1497 are held at the Parliamentary Archives, earlier records are at The National Archives but all current legislation is published online at legislation.gov.uk.
+There are two types of Parliamentary Acts, public and private.
 A public act enshrines a piece of legislation as national law, whilst a private act is applicable only in a more particular, sometimes local, set of circumstances.
+Private Acts of Parliament were not necessarily printed and published and are only available, therefore, from the Parliamentary Archives.

 Online records

-Public Acts of Parliament (1801–present)
+Public Acts of Parliament, 1801–present

-Search by date for Public General Acts of Parliament as they were originally enacted.
+Search on legilsation.gov.uk by date for Public General Acts of Parliament as they were originally enacted.
 There are full text versions of all Public General Acts from 1988 and Local Acts from 1991, and digitised versions of some Acts from 1801.

-Acts of Parliament and other legislation (1235–present)
+Acts of Parliament and other legislation, 1235–present

 Search the VLex Justis Publishing website (institutional subscription required; free access on site at The National Archives, Kew) for General Acts of Parliament from 1235, Local Acts of Parliament from 1797 and statutory instruments from 1949.